CodeChita/MOODS/README.md

-# Project Name
+# MOODS :):
-hey this is sin

 ## Description

-Describe your project in one/two lines.
+MOODS is an app that enables users to track their moods on a regular basis.
+The aim is to help users, especially those with relevant disorders, to feel more in control and aware of factors that influence their emotions.

 ## User Stories

-- **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
+- **404** - As a user I want to see a nice encouraging 404 page when I go to a page that doesn’t exist
 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
-- **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
+- **homepage** - As a user I want to be able to access the homepage so that I can easily see what the app is about and where to login and signup
-- **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
+- **sign up** - As a user I want to sign up without much effort to join the app.
+I also want to see my privacy concerns to be taken into consideration.
-- **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
+- **login** - As a user I want to be able to log in on the webpage so that I can get back to my account without much effort
-- **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
+- **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one sees my account without authorisation.
-- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- **profile details** - As a user I want to see a pretty, personalised account with my current data as soon as I log in.
+In there, I want to easily access the information needed.
-- **events create** - As a user I want to create an event so that I can invite others to attend
-- **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+- **edit profile**- As a user I want to be able to edit my account, delete data and add new information.
-- **event attend** - As a user I want to be able to attend to event so that the organizers can count me in
+-**delete profile** As a user, I want to be able to easily delete my profile at any given time.

 ## Backlog

-List of other features outside of the MVPs scope

 User profile:
-- see my profile
-- upload my profile picture
-- see other users profile
-- list of events created by the user
-- list events the user is attending

-Geo Location:
-- add geolocation to events when creating
-- show event in a map in event detail page
-- show all events in a map in the event list page

-Homepage
-- ...
+-add contact information of people I am close to -automatically alert those people in case of relevant mood changes -greet current user with their name

 ## ROUTES:

 - GET /
-  - renders the homepage
+  - renders the homepage with login/signup button

 - GET /auth/signup
   - redirects to / if user logged in
   - renders the signup form (with flash msg)
+  -creates User in db

 - POST /auth/signup
   - redirects to / if user logged in
   - body:
     - username
-    - email
+    - email       //should email be optional?
     - password

 - GET /auth/login
   - redirects to / if user logged in
-  - renders the login form (with flash msg)
+  - renders the login form

 - POST /auth/login
   - redirects to / if user logged in
   - body: